 - a) Following each annual meeting of Shareholders, the Board of Directors of the Company (the "Board") shall appoint from its number three or more directors (the "members") to serve on the Committee until the close of the next annual meeting of Shareholders of the Company or until a member ceases to be a director, resigns or is replaced, whichever first occurs. - b) All of the members of the Committee shall be Independent Directors within the meaning of the rules and guidelines of the Toronto Stock Exchange and applicable securities regulatory authorities.
-No member of the Committee shall be an officer or employee of the Company or Bridgemarq Real Estate Services Manager Limited (the "Manager") who manages the Company pursuant to a Management Services Agreement.
-A majority of the members of the Committee shall be directors who are resident Canadians. - c) No director who receives any compensation from the Company, its affiliates or the Manager, other than director's fees, shall be eligible for membership on the Audit Committee.
+No member of the Committee shall be an officer or employee of the Company or any of its affiliates.
+A majority of the members of the Committee shall be directors who are resident Canadians. - c) No director who receives any compensation from the Company, or any of its affiliates, other than director's fees, shall be eligible for membership on the Audit Committee.
 Disallowed compensation for a Committee member includes fees paid directly or indirectly for services as a consultant or a legal or financial advisor, regardless of the amount.
 Disallowed compensation also includes compensation paid to such director's firm for such consulting or advisory services, even if the director is not the actual service provider. - d) Each member of the Committee shall, in the judgment of the Board, be financially literate.
 In addition, at least one member of the Committee shall, in the judgment of the Board, have accounting or related financial management expertise. - e) The Board shall appoint one of the directors as the chairperson of the Committee.
 If the chairperson is absent from a meeting, the members shall select a chairperson from those in attendance to act as chairperson of the meeting.